AlishaRuqshan/snowflake-dbt-airflow-pipeline/README.md

 └── README.md

-**✅ What We Built**

-Modular staging, intermediate, and fact models using dbt

-Smart macros to reuse logic and clean up transformations

-An Airflow DAG using BashOperator to kick off dbt runs

-A Dockerized local environment using Astro CLI

-Safely stored Snowflake credentials via .dbt/profiles.yml

 **📈 What You'll See Working**

-Airflow UI running locally at localhost:8080

-dbt models successfully building tables and views in Snowflake

-A clean, Git-tracked project you can share or extend
+Airflow UI running locally at localhost:8080 dbt models successfully building tables and views in Snowflake A clean, Git-tracked project you can share or extend

-**💬 Where You Can Take This**

-Add dbt tests to validate assumptions

-Auto-generate docs using dbt docs generate

-Expand your DAGs to support upstream/downstream workflows

-Deploy to managed Airflow like Astronomer Cloud

-Built with 💻 by Alisha Ruqshan Kadiri

 **🛠️ Getting Started Locally**